globis-org/aozorabunko-extractor/README.md

 5. Convert specific characters, such as external characters and iteration marks, into standard Unicode characters
 6. Convert inserted notes into regular parenthetical text
 7. Remove any remaining markup
-8. Remove leading and trailing whitespace and horizontal rules
+8. Remove leading and trailing new lines and horizontal rules

 ## Usage